nacekoprivec/anomaly-detection/README.md

    * warning_stages: similar to border check - levels to identify EMA approaching limits (example: [0.7, 0.9])

 3. **Isolation Forest:** iForest algorythm.
 The basic principle is that an anomalous datapoint is easier to separate from others, than a normal datapoint.
 In the current implementation, one instance consists of N consecutive (or non-consecutive) test values.
 Instances are constructed via the "shifts" module.
 The algorythm can also be modified by adding other features.
 A pre-trained model can be loaded from the "models" folder, or a new model can be trained with the appropriate train data.
 Arguments in config file when we're training a new model:
-    *train_data: Location of the train data. (example: "data/Continental/0.txt") Data should be in csv format, as it is in the example file.
+   * train_data: Location of the train data. (example: "data/Continental/0.txt") Data should be in csv format, as it is in the example file.
+This is an optional parameter.
+If it is not provided load_model_from must be.
-    *max_features: The number of features to draw from X to train each base estimator. (example: 4) *max_samples: The number of samples to draw from X to train each base estimator. (example:100) *contamination: The proportion of outliers in the dataset. (example: 0.1 if we know we have 10% of outliers in our dataset) Can be set to "auto".
+   * max_features: The number of features to draw from X to train each base estimator. (example: 4)
+   * max_samples: The number of samples to draw from X to train each base estimator. (example:100)
+   * contamination: The proportion of outliers in the dataset. (example: 0.1 if we know we have 10% of outliers in our dataset) Can be set to "auto".
-    *model_name: Name of the model, which will be saved in "models/" folder.
+   * model_name: Name of the model, which will be saved in "models/" folder.
+   * retrain_interval: An integer representing the number of samples recieved by the anomaly detection component that trigger model retraining (example: 100)
-Example model train config: IsolationForestTrain.json Model train mode is activated if "load_model_from" is not in the config file, and "train_data" is defined.
+   * samples_for_retrain": An integer representing the number of most recent samples that are used to retrain the model.
+If it is not specified it uses all samples (may cause memory overflow).
+If training dataset is specified those samples are also considered for retraining untill they are overwritten by newer samples. (example: 2000), Example model train config: IsolationForestTrain.json Model train mode is activated if "load_model_from" is not in the config file, and "train_data" is defined.
 After training, the trained model will be used to continue with evaluation of data from consumer automatically.
 If we have a pre-trained model, we load it by specifying:
-    *load_model_from: location of pre-trained iForest model. (example: "models/IsolationForest") in the config file.
+   * load_model_from: location of pre-trained iForest model.
+This is an optional parameter.
+If it is not provided train_data must be.  (example: "models/IsolationForest") in the config file.
 Example config: IsolationForest.json

 4. **PCA:** Principal component analysis.
 Projects high dimensional data to a lower dimensional space.
 Very effective first step, if we have a large number of features in an instance (even > 1000).
 Could be effective to combine PCA followed by e.g. Isolation Forest (TODO)